My Sport KISS CCR is Still Going Strong

 Sport KISS rebreather, cool thing #3

-With the stainless steel backplate, I only use about 6 pounds of additional lead, even with a drysuit.
-And, since the weight is distributed up my back, along with my backplate, perfect trim is easy to achieve.
+With the stainless steel backplate, I only use about 6 pounds of additional lead with a drysuit and thick undergarments.
+In warm water with a 5mm wetsuit, I am exactly neutral with an aluminum backplate and no additional lead.
+Since the weight is distributed up my back, along with my backplate, perfect trim is easy to achieve.

 That’s something I think about a lot if I were to replace it with a newer rebreather.
 Weight concentrated down low sucks for trim.
 I’d hate to “upgrade” only to learn that my new several thousand dollar rebreather is miserable to dive in a drysuit.